The NPRD

 02/07/2024

 Jessica Setnick, MS, RD, CEDRD-S is an incredible entrepreneur in the eating disorder field.
 She has led the industry in Eating Disorder Boot Camp training for dietitians as well as authored what will be the 3rd Ed. (out in the fall of 2024) Pocket Guide to Eating Disorders for the Academy of Nutrition and Dietetics.
-Jessica’s … Continue reading Funny, Fierce and Forward Thinking →
+Jessica’s Dietitians Guide To Professional Speaking is yet another endeavor as is the International Federation of Eating Disorder Dietitians.
+Jessica is funny, fierce and her forward thinking is insightful and inspirational.

 Staying Energized